 I came up with idea to work into the back loop too because it just gives you even more texture and also allows the fabric to breathe a little more and be flexible – it makes it great for wearables like mittens and socks.

 The stitch is featured in my Herringbone Moss Stitch Mittens that you can see below.
-They are part of the Cozy Collection which is a fabulous collaboration with two of my designer friends Briana and Michelle.

 Why I love the herringbone half double crochet moss stitch so much